Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX (ZueriHB): CRASH!
 When opening some BBM files (when checking if some links should be broken).
 - BUGFIX (Alban): CRASH!!
 In the download window, crash when attempting to rename a file to download without changing his name.
 - BUGFIX (Alban): In the download window, remove the useless File column and fix a bug about the edition of the file name.
+- BUGFIX (Alban): The Find and Replace window is resizable but controls in it doesn't resize
 - BUGFIX (Alban): The XML files of the parts should be save in UTF-8 (for better linux handling)
 - BUGFIX (Alex): The "Restore Default" in the Global options should only restore the default option of the current tab.
 - BUGFIX (Alban): The selection/duplication keys were not reset to the default value when clicking the "restore default" button in the Preferences Window